 So practicing deep abdominal breathing will feel weird at first.
 I had to teach my body to breathe from this deep belly when I was starting.
 I couldn’t do it if I were having a hard time.

 Many people I work with have success by lying down in the beginning.
-But all it takes is a hand on your stomach and just being super aware of whether you want to breathe out of your nose or out of your mouth.
+Place a hand on your stomach.
+Be extremely aware of whether you want to breathe out of your nose or out of your mouth.
 Or whatever is most comfortable for you, to make sure we direct that breath down there to that belly.

 Every time we do that, we activate that parasympathetic nervous system.